ombulabs/blog/_posts/2020-09-17-using-tettra.md

 ## Conclusion

 In order to keep every team member on the same page and make information accessible to everyone in the easiest way possible, Tettra was our tool of choice.
-It integrates nicely with the tools we use, has an easy to use interface and allows us to easily keep the content updated and easy to use.
+It integrates nicely with the tools we use, has an easy to use interface and allows us to keep the content updated and accessible.